Do you own all of these essential home tools?

 Combination Square

-A combination square is great tool for layout of cuts or checking 90 degree and 45 degree angles.
+A combination square is a great tool for the layout of cuts or checking 90 degree and 45-degree angles.
 They also make great positive stops for repeat cuts on a saw.
 You can also use a combination square to take accurate measurements of the extension of a tool from its chuck.
-Bottom line is; a combination square is super versatile, so it should be in your home tools collection.
+The bottom line is; a combination square is super versatile, so it should be in your home tools collection.

 Circular Saw

-Every home owner should own a circular saw for making straight cuts in boards or plywood.
-Whether you want to make simple crafts, or even a dog house for Fido, a circular saw can help get the job done.
-I haven’t tried a cordless circular saw that I’ve liked yet, so I can only recommend a corded saw.
-The SKIL 5280-01 15-Amp 7-1/4-Inch Circular Saw with Single Beam Laser Guide is great for the homeowner that needs a saw for weekend projects.
+Every homeowner should own a circular saw for making straight cuts in boards or plywood.
+Whether you want to make simple crafts or even a dog house for Fido, a circular saw can help get the job done.

 Reciprocating Saw